misudesu/misudesu/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a Nexjs Projects
+- 🔭 I’m currently working on a Next.js Projects
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about React,Next.js
-- 📫 How to reach me: ...
+- 📫 How to reach me ...